 NFQ Level 9, Minor Award

-The Postgraduate Certificate in Dementia is a part-time programme running over one or two academic years (9-20 months) from the date of first registration for the programme.
+The Postgraduate Certificate in Nursing is a part-time programme running for 6 months from the date of first registration for the programme.
 The Certificate has three pathways and applicants choose their pathway at the application stage.
 The pathways are as follows:

 For information about modules, module choice, options and credit weightings, please go to Programme Requirements.